-In 2022 the Authority adopted 62 final decisions, which included 54 clearance decisions, one of which with remedies, and four inapplicability decisions.
-Parties withdrew filings in four additional cases, in three of them after the Authority opened an in-depth investigation.
-2023 has become one of the Authority's busiest years in merger enforcement: by end October, the Authority had adopted 65 final decisions and nine cases were under review.
+2023 was the busiest merger control year of the Authority of the last decade.
+The Authority issued adopted 82 final decisions, which included 74 clearance decisions, one of which with remedies, and six inapplicability decisions.
+Parties withdrew the filing in one case after the Authority opened an in-depth investigation.
+By the end of August 2024, 55 cases had been closed.

-The Authority has also been very active in gun-jumping cases in the last three years, opening several investigations in 2022 alone.
-It has imposed fines for gun jumping in five cases, Grupo HPA Saúde/Hospital de Lagos (2017), Fidelidade SGOII/SaudeinvesteIMOFID (2021), SFI/White and Green Natural (2021), AOC Health/Stemlab (2021) and SCML/SG HCV (2022).
+The Authority has also been very active in gun-jumping cases in the last four years, opening nine investigations in 2023 alone.
+It has imposed fines for gun jumping in five cases, Grupo HPA Saúde/Hospital de Lagos (2017), Fidelidade SGOII/ SaudeinvesteIMOFID (2021), SFI/White and Green Natural (2021), AOC Health/Stemlab (2021), and SCML/SG HCV (2022).
 The Authority also published detailed guidelines on best practices regarding gun jumping in December 2022.

-Finally, in 2022, the average time period for the Authority to clear transactions was 29 days; however, in straightforward cases, clearance decisions may be issued in less than four weeks from notification.
+Finally, in 2023, the average time period for the Authority to clear transactions was 35 days; however, in straightforward cases, clearance decisions may be issued in less than four weeks from notification.

 6.3 Are there any proposals for reform of the merger control regime in your jurisdiction?

-The Portuguese merger control regime was subject to a significant reform in 2012, with the approval of the new Competition Act (Law 19/2012, of 8 May 2012), and more recently amended by Law 17/2022, of 17 August 2022 to implement the ECN+ Directive.
+The Portuguese merger control regime was subject to a significant reform in 2012, with the approval of the new Competition

+Act (Law 19/2012, of 8 May 2012), and more recently amended by Law 17/2022, of 17 August 2022 to implement the ECN+ Directive.
 While this recent amendment does not include substantial changes to the merger control rules, it provides for increased exposure to fines in case of breach of the standstill obligation (see question 3.4 above).